sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 <figcaption><i>Figure 2 - VM to VM inbound pipeline</i></figcaption><br/>

+Packets coming from the Network might be of the following types:

+- Encapped within VNET traffic (from VM to VM)
+- Encapped traffic from MUX to VM
+- Encapped traffic from Device to VM
+- Direct traffic from infrastructure to VM (ex.
+Node to VM) (no encap)

 The following figure shows the outbound pipeline that comprises the steps: VM --> ACLs --> Routing --> Network.

 ![packet-pipeline-processing-per-eni-outbound](./images/packet-pipeline-processing-per-eni-outbound.svg)

 <figcaption><i>Figure 3 - VM to VM outbound pipeline</i></figcaption><br/>

+Packet going outside to the Network might be of the following types:

+- Direct traffic to Internet (no encap)
+- Direct traffic to infrastructure (no encap)
+- Encapped within VNET traffic (from VM to VM)
+- Encapped traffic from VM to Device

 ## Packet transform example